To See or To Please: Uncovering Visual Sycophancy and Split Beliefs in VLMs: Experimental Setup

 \subsection{Implementation Details}

-To operationalize our Tri-Layer Diagnostic Framework, we implement the specific protocols for LAD, VNS, and Competition Score calculations.

-\paragraph{Visual Conditions.} We define four evaluation conditions: (1) \textbf{Full:} The original RGB image.
-(2) \textbf{Blind:} A pure black image ($224 \times 224 \times 3$, RGB=0).
-(3) \textbf{Noise:} A Gaussian noise image ($\mathcal{N}(128, 50^2)$, clipped to $[0,255]$), used as an alternative blank stimulus to validate robustness.
-(4) \textbf{Conflict:} An unrelated image (constructed as described below).

-Unless stated otherwise, \textbf{Blind} is the primary condition for all reported metrics.
-Noise-condition metrics use analogous refusal anchors without black-specific phrases (e.g., ``The image appears to be noise.'').
+Visual conditions (Full / Blind / Noise / Conflict) follow Section~\ref{sec:method}; Blind is the primary condition unless stated otherwise, and noise-condition metrics swap black-specific anchors for analogous noise phrasings (\eg, ``The image appears to be noise.'').

-\paragraph{Conflict Image Construction.} For each sample $(I_{full}, Q)$, we construct a conflict image $I_{conflict}$ by selecting an image from the evaluation pool whose predicted object set has zero semantic overlap with objects mentioned in $Q$.
-Object labels are extracted using Qwen2-VL-7B-Instruct~\cite{Qwen2VL} with the prompt: \textit{``Identify all visible objects in this image.
+\paragraph{Conflict Image Construction.} For each sample $(I_{full}, Q)$, we construct $I_{conflict}$ by selecting an image from the evaluation pool whose predicted object set has zero semantic overlap with objects mentioned in $Q$.
+Object labels are extracted with Qwen2-VL-7B-Instruct~\cite{Qwen2VL} using the prompt \textit{``Identify all visible objects in this image.
 List them separated by commas.
-Be specific.''} Each image is tagged with its detected objects, enabling efficient selection of semantically disjoint conflict pairs.
-This design ensures $I_{conflict}$ provides valid visual signal while being irrelevant to the question, creating a rigorous test for language shortcut detection.
+Be specific.''} $I_{conflict}$ thus provides a valid visual signal that is semantically irrelevant to the question.

 \paragraph{Refusal Anchors for LAD and CS.} To compute \textit{Latent Anomaly Detection (LAD)} and \textit{Competition Score (CS)}, we define a set of standardized refusal templates $\mathcal{A}$ representing the model's acknowledgment of visual absence.
 Representative templates include: \textit{``The image is completely black.''}, \textit{``The image is not visible.''}, \textit{``I cannot determine the answer from this image.''}, and \textit{``There are no objects visible in the image.''} For LAD, we compute the maximum log-probability among these anchors given the blind image.